sealerio/sealer/docs/site/src/docs/getting-started/config.md

 If strategy is `tojson|tobase64` the hole data will convert to json then convert to base64.

 You can freely combine these processors.

+If process is `tosecret`, convert data will be inserted into the secret file specified by path.

 This feature is useful for kubernetes secret.